-There is a reason why Adelaide is known as Radelaide – it’s totally awesome!!
 Adelaide in South Australia is a warm and vibrant family-friendly city with heaps for families to do with kids.
-In fact, there’s so much to do we’ve broken it down into sections.
+In fact, there’s so many things to do in Adelaide with kids, we’ve broken it down into sections.

 We have found the best kids activities in Adelaide, SA that will keep them entertained all day.